BardicDefense/purple-hack/README.md

 Creatures with a Morale of 20 only fight if cornered and always flee if able, while those with a Morale of 1 never retreat unwillingly, but can be convinced to (if intelligent), and are still susceptible to magical fear.
 A score of -- means the creature ignores the Morale rules altogether, just like PCs.

-The referee makes a Morale check--rolling 1d20, applying any situational modifiers (light fatigue gives -2, heavy fatigue gives -4, etc.)--at the end of a round for each of the following that occured that round:
+The referee makes a Morale check--rolling 1d20, applying any situational modifiers (light fatigue gives -2, heavy fatigue gives -4, etc.)--at the end of a round for each of the following that occurred that round:

 - Half or more of the side present at the battle's start has been incapacitated or killed.
 - The last of the side (or its only member) was reduced to 1/4 or less of its full Hit Point total.